arturoherrero/command-line-one-liners/README.md

     $ man ascii

+Shutdown the system at a given time

+    $ shutdown -h now
+    $ shutdown -h 22:49

 Russian Roulette in Bash

     $ [ $[ $RANDOM % 6 ] == 0 ] && echo "You die" || echo "You live"